Covid 19 coronavirus: Bar owners, tourism businesses discuss lockdown impact to Epidemic Response Committee

 During the Epidemic Response Committee, MPs heard from Hennessey Tavern owner Reg Hennessey, who was frustrated with the Government's lack of clarity around future funding.

-Hennessey said his business, like many others around the country, was doing it tough.
+Hennessey said his Rotorua Irish bar - like many others around the country - was doing it tough.

 To that, Coffey told Hennessey that "we're all doing it hard" and that the "Prime Minister is also doing it hard".